Geonhee-LEE/geonhee-Lee.github.io/robotics/_posts/Robot Dynamics & control/2018-03-02-Introduction.md

 comments: true
 ---

-# Robot Dynamics & control, Lecture1: Introduction
+# Robot Dynamics & control: Lecture1-Introduction

 ### 1.3 Components & Structure of Robots:
 -   Robot manipulators are composed of links connected by __joints__ into a __kinematic chain__.